genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 1. **Access to Groups:**
     * With Manage Groups permission: Users can access all groups within the system, irrespective of their membership status.
     * Without permission: Users can only access groups of which they are members.
-2. **Creating a New Group:** Any user can create a new group through the user interface or via API endpoints.
+2. **Creating a New Group:** Any user can create a new group through the user interface.
 3. **Adding or Removing Members from a Group:**
     * With Manage Groups permission: Users can add or remove members from any group.
-    * Without permission: Users can add or remove members and edit roles only within groups they belong to.
+    * Without permission: Group Admin can add or remove members and edit roles only within groups they belong to.
 4. **Deleting a Group:**
     * With Manage Groups permission: Any user can delete any group through the interface.
-    * Without permission: Users can only delete groups they are a part of.
+    * Without permission: Group Admin can only delete groups they are a part of.

 ### Creating a Group

-A new group can be created in ODM in two main ways:
-1. **Manually via the interface**
-2. **Using API endpoints**

-#### Creating a Group Manually via the Interface

 To create a new group manually, follow these steps: